google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 While most of the data lies in the interval between 0 and 1.5, there are values in the dataset that are much higher (but none that are below 0).
-Thus, this is an example of a positive skew.
+This is an example of a positive skew.
 An example of a real dataset that might look like the histogram above is :ref:`outlined below<outliers_and_skew_income>`.

 .. shortanswer:: variables_with_right_skew